-I discovered Anna on my first trip to Israel and was happy to visit again the last time I was there.
-I took my mom there and she loved it.
-It is located inside Ticho House, one of the first places to be built outside the walls of Jerusalem in 1860.
-There you will find a sophisticated atmosphere, but the service is actually very friendly and the staff incredibly kind.
+Located inside Ticho House, one of the first places to be built outside the walls of Jerusalem in 1860, you will find a sophisticated atmosphere, but the service is actually very friendly and the staff incredibly kind.

-PRACTICAL INFORMATION: 10 HaRav Agan St. It is open from Sunday to Thursday from 12:00 to 11:00 pm and on Fridays from 9:00 am until two hours before Shabbat .
-You have to book in advance.
+ADDRESS AND OPENING HOURS: 10 HaRav Agan St.; open Sunday to Thursday from 12:00 to 11:00 pm and on Fridays from 9:00 am until two hours before Shabbat.
+Book in advance.

-Just in case you are thinking that all the best restaurants in Jerusalem will cost you an arm and a leg, I thought I’d mention this place located in the Iraqi Shuk right in Mahane Yehuda.
-It first opened in 1952, and serves Middle Eastern staples and earthy portions at very reasonable prices.
+Located in the Iraqi Shuk right in Mahane Yehuda, it first opened in 1952, and serves Middle Eastern staples and earthy portions at very reasonable prices.

-PRACTICAL INFORMATION: Azura is located on 4 Ha-Eshkol St. It is open from Sunday to Thursday from 10:00 am to 4:00 pm.
+PRACTICAL INFORMATION: 4 Ha-Eshkol St.; open Sunday to Thursday from 10:00 am to 4:00 pm.
 It closes at 2:00 pm on Fridays and it is closed on Saturday.
-They don’t take reservations, so you may have to stand in line for a bit to be seated.
+They don’t take reservations, so you may stand in line for a bit before being seated.

 Rooftop (Mamilla Hotel)

-Not only Mamilla is the best hotel in town, but it’s also home to one of the best restaurants in Jerusalem.
-As the name says, the restaurant is located on the actual rooftop of the hotel so you can enjoy incredible views of the Old City as you dine (you can see the ramparts in the photo above).
+The restaurant is located on the actual rooftop of the hotel so you can enjoy incredible views of the Old City and the ramparts as you dine.

-PRACTICAL INFORMATION: Mamilla Hotel is located on 11 Shlomo HaMelek St. It is open from Sunday to Thursday from 6:00 to 11:00 pm; Fridays from 12:00 to 2:30 pm and Saturdays from 7:30 to 11:00 pm.
+ADDRESS AND OPENING HOURS: 11 Shlomo HaMelek St.; open Sunday to Thursday from 6:00 to 11:00 pm; Fridays from 12:00 to 2:30 pm and Saturdays from 7:30 to 11:00 pm.
 A Shabbat menu is available when the restaurant closes for Shabbat.
-Reservations highly recommended.
+Book in advance.

 OPEN ON SHABBAT!

-PRACTICAL INFORMATION: Primitivo is located on 35 King George St. It is open from Sunday to Thursday from 4:00 pm and Fridays and Saturdays from 12:00 pm.
-Reservations recommended.
+ADDRESS AND OPENING HOURS: 35 King George St.; open from Sunday to Thursday from 4:00 pm and Fridays and Saturdays from 12:00 pm.
+Book in advance.

 OPEN ON SHABBAT!

-This is one of the best restaurants in Jerusalem that is located on the East side of the city, inside the Azzahra Hotel.
-It welcomes tourists and locals alike – mostly Palestinians, for a welcome change of scenery.
-It’s a great place to try mansaf, mujjadara (lentil rice pilaf) and other Middle-Eastern flavors.
+Located on the East side of the city, inside the Azzahra Hotel, it welcomes tourists and locals alike – mostly Palestinians, for a welcome change of scenery.
+It’s a great place to try mansaf, mujjadara (lentil rice pilaf) and other Middle-Eastern staples.